balopez83/macOS_On_Hyper-V/README.md

 ## Current State:

-OpenCore Bootloader boots in Hyper-V and will now boot macOS Big Sur Installer.
+OpenCore Bootloader boots in Hyper-V and will now boot macOS Installers.

 - [X] ~~Getting OpenCore Bootloader to boot in Hyper-V~~
 - [X] ~~Get OpenCore/Hyper-V to correctly detect different macOS installers regardless of location or type (online/offline)~~